EpistasisLab/Aliro/README.md

 ### Starting and Stopping ###
 To start PennAI, from the PennAI directory run the command `docker-compose up`.
 To stop PennAI, kill the process with `ctrl+c` and then run the command `docker-compose down`.

-- Note: The first time the the containers are run it will take several minutes for lab and machine instances to install the necessary nodejs packages.
-This initial step can be bypassed if node is installed by running `npm install` from the the `pennai\lab` and `pennai\machine` directories.

 - Note: If `docker-compose up` was previously run but `docker-compose down` was not, when running `docker-compose up` again the webserver will start but no experiments will be able to be run.
 Try stopping the containers, then run `docker-compose down` followed by `docker-compose up`.
 See issue [#52](https://github.com/EpistasisLab/pennai/issues/52).

 ### Analyzing Data ###